 NOTE – This section of the review will get regular updates.
 By clicking the link above you will be able to see the live performance yourselves.

 A basic WordPress website was set up.
 Then, using our uptime tool, it was continuously tested once every minute.
 This is a good way to measure the host’s overall availability at all times.
+Not only the downtimes but also the fluctuations in response times during the entire testing period.

 There are two main tests I did in this part of the NameCheap review.
 I tried to replicate the circumstances of someone breaking into an account.
 At first, I attempted to brute-force my way in.
 That means typing the wrong password in several times and only later getting the right one.
 Usually, this means doing 20 or 30 attempts and then seeing whether I get locked out.
 NameCheap did not allow me to do that.
 Instead, I was prompted to verify my identity with reCAPTCHA after one failed attempt.
 This is a good security measure which significantly slows down the brute-force process and usually stops it altogether.